Biology Courses and Program Themes

 2 Course is only available to Kinesiology majors

-3 Biology majors are required to complete two of these three courses.
-All three may be completed for major credit.
+3 Biology majors are required to complete two of these four courses.
+All four may be completed for major credit.